-The earlier luxury of ‘let’s make what we want, let’s price it how we want and people will come’ is long gone, says Vikram Malhotra, a Bollywood producer.
+The earlier luxury of ‘let’s make what we want.
+Let’s price it how we want and people will come’ is long gone, says Vikram Malhotra, a Bollywood Blockbuster film producer.
 Will Khan, who has two more big releases planned this year, revive the industry’s fortunes, says an industry executive?
 “Pathan” has all the ingredients in the written form that should be a huge success.

 Expectations are unusually high as it comes after a dry spell.
 But the film itself has become the subject of a now-familiar pattern of outrage as the BJP wages a culture war to remake Bollywood.
 Allies of the BJP have protested against the film, and a group from Bajrang Dal, a Hindu nationalist group linked to the BJP, tore down posters at a mall in Ahmedabad this month.